moq-wg/moq-transport/draft-ietf-moq-transport.md

 WebTransport datagram, if possible.
 If not possible, it is delivered on exactly one stream.

 Any other value terminates the session with error PROTOCOL_VIOLATION.
+Senders MUST NOT send SUBSCRIBE_OKs with different forwarding preferences for the same track.
+Receivers SHOULD terminate the session with error PROTOCOL_VIOLATION if they can detect this condition.

 * Expires: Time in milliseconds after which the subscription is no longer valid.
 A value of 0 indicates that the subscription stays active